aezell314/TN_Prison_Gerrymandering/README.md

 Additionally, we found that the presence of a prison does not have a statistically significant effect on a district's voting strength.
 The effect was examined both before and after reallocating the prison population, and was not statistically significant in either case.
 This makes sense, given the relatively small percentage of prison inmates compared to the total population of eligible voters (the largest ratio for a state house district is 0.0698; for a state senate district it is 0.0305).
 For districts with smaller populations, such as county-level political offices, the effect of prisons on voting strength is more pronounced.

-Finally, we found that after reallocating the prison population, 2 of the resulting state house districts exceeded the generally accepted 10% threshold for population deviation.
-This indicates that simply changing the way the census records inmates' addresses is not enough to remediate the issue; at least for state house districts, our analysis suggests that district boundaries would need to be redrawn to fulfill the substantially equal population requirement.
+Finally, we found that after reallocating the prison population, 2 of the resulting state house districts slightly exceeded the generally accepted 10% threshold for population deviation.
+This indicates that simply changing the way the census records inmates' addresses is not enough to remediate the issue of prison gerrymandering; at least for state house districts, our analysis suggests that district boundaries might need to be redrawn to fulfill the substantially equal population requirement.

 Furthermore, we analyzed the relationship between population deviation (after reallocating prison inmates) and the following populations of interest:
 * Racial makeup (percent of the population that is white)